ThFeneuil/python-elmo/README.md

 # Python-ELMO

-_Python-ELMO_ is a Python library which proposes an encapsulation of the project _ELMO_.
+_Python-ELMO_ is a Python library which proposes an encapsulation of the project _ELMO_, a statistical leakage simulator for the ARM M0 family.

 [MOW17] **Towards Practical Tools for Side
 Channel Aware Software Engineering : ’Grey Box’ Modelling for Instruction Leakages**